eirinikos/eirinikos.github.io/about.md

 I'm a Los Angeles homeowner, map enthusiast, plant lover, pianist, and audiophile.

 Ruby is my native programming language.
 I'm learning Javascript with a mixture of optimism and trepidation.
-Biweekly pair-programming nights in Little Tokyo are helping with the pain.

 Open educational resources, open-source mapping, and open-anything that lets us better understand the world we live in - these are among the things that inspired me to wonder what I could contribute during my time on earth.